Why AI in marketing is only as good as the person who asks it

 3. prompting is like briefing – only more direct

 In marketing, the briefing is half the work.
-Good agencies know this.
-When you explain to the AI, what you want, you are actually explaining it to yourself.
+Good agencies know that.
+When you explain to the AI what you want, you are actually explaining it to yourself.

 4. work consciously instead of blindly trying things out

 AI does not replace thinking.
 It reinforces it.
 If you work consciously, you get results with depth.
-If you just type away, you are only practicing chance.
+If you just type, you are only practicing chance.

 5 What this means for marketing

-AI can produce content faster, but it does not replace a strategy.
-It recognizes trends,
+AI can produce content faster, but it does not replace strategy.
+It recognizes trends, but not direction.
+And it can copy patterns, but not develop an identity.

 Used sensibly, AI supports you in building structures, organizing thoughts and shaping ideas.
 The line and the goal still come from you – or from the people with whom you develop your branding.

-We describe what a clear brand basis looks like here: Branding / Designing your brand .
+We describe what a clear brand foundation looks like here: Branding / Designing your brand.

 Conclusion